Xbox series X sold out? Here’s where you can find one in stock today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Follow along for the latest Xbox stock alerts live plus console updates and news from Amazon, Currys and Game
+Follow along for the latest Xbox stock alerts live plus console updates and news from Currys, Amazon and Game

-Update: The Xbox series X is in stock via Xbox All Access at Smyths Toys and Asda, as well as for EE customers too.

-Launched in November 2020, the Xbox series X has been effectively sold out across most UK retailers ever since.
-Even as hugely popular platform exclusives arrive in the form of Halo Infinite and Forza Horizon 5, consumers are struggling to know where to find the Xbox series X in stock.
+The Xbox series X has been around for more than a year, but since launching the console has been consistently sold out across most UK retailers.
+Despite growing availability of the Xbox All Access scheme – the pay monthly alternative to paying £449 for the console – the Xbox series X itself is tricky to find in stock online.

 That’s why we launched our Xbox stock tracking liveblog, where we track every UK stockist at once to bring you live stock alerts as they happen.
 We’ll also bring you tips and advice for beating the crowds to bag an Xbox series X, including which sites to pay attention to, deals and discounts on Xbox accessories, and how to register your interest for new consoles before they go on sale.

-Note: Update: The Xbox series X is available at Asda